CJ-Rose/CJ-Rose/README.md

 <!--- You can view these and more [here](https://jeromehardaway.github.io/#). --->

 ## Professional Goals 🚀
-- **Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my skills in collaborative strategy and creative building impactful tech solutions.
+- **Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my skills in product strategy and creative collaboration.
 I’m currently working on a data visualization platform to present the environmental impacts of a highly-regarded social enterprise.
 - **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills.
-I'm currently enjoying learning d3.js for React dataViz and upgrading my blockchain itegration skills.
+I'm currently enjoying learning d3.js for React dataViz and upgrading my blockchain integration skills.